 - Open the Unique Learning System menu and select Monthly Lessons.

 - Choose the month to view and then select Suggested Monthly Plan.

 The first page of the lesson plan describes the overall purpose of the lesson and how it will include students with significant disabilities into standards-based instruction.

 Instructional TargetsThe instructional targets are listed at the very top of the lesson.
-Instructional targets are the bridge between the general content standards adopted by a state and relevant curriculum content for students with significant disabilities.
+Instructional targets are the bridge between the general content standards adopted by a state and relevant curriculum content for students with complex learning needs.
 The standard alignment tools include the detailed description of alignment to standards and the connection to the instructional targets within Unique Learning System.

 Differentiated tasks are the generalized expectations of students for the lesson, based on their suggested differentiated level as determined in the Unique Learning System Profile.